-Trains and rail vehicles are not like a car - we don't have a steering wheel and we have little chance of avoiding a collision with a person or vehicle.
+"Trains and rail vehicles are not like a car - we don't have a steering wheel and we have little chance of avoiding a collision with a person or vehicle.
 The best we can do is apply the emergency brakes and hope for the best.
-As train drivers we never want to see the horrific things we see when we are involved in a collision".
+As train drivers we never want to see the horrific things we see when we are involved in a collision."
+Ian Thornton (locomotive engineer, Taranaki)